The views expressed by the host on this program make more sense than anybody anywhere is saying.

 It's a proven fact that tax cuts always increase revenues to the state or federal government.

-My friend is a very insightful question.
+My friend, is a very insightful question.

-Very brilliant question.
+A very brilliant question.

-It bothered me for years with you've called the right place.
+Well, you've called the right place.

 I myself used to wonder about this.